jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 }
 ```

-After we import both the sleep files and activity files from the user we can use the VisJS library
+After we import both the sleep files and activity files, we can use the VisJS library
 to construct a timeline.

 ```javascript
 function generateTimeline(jsonFiles)